This post may contain affiliate links. Please read my disclosure policy.

 Drop the cooked meatballs in a saucepan filled with your favorite marinara sauce and heat until tender.

 Chop up a few meatballs and scatter on your homemade pizza.

 Add a layer of chopped meatballs to our Rich & Meaty Classic Lasagna Recipe.

 Use these meatballs as the base for our Skillet Meatball Calzones with Herbed Butter Sauce.

 We haven’t even started on the sandwiches yet!
 Homemade Meatball Sub Sandwiches are incredibly delicious and so much better than store-bought.

 One recipe, multiple meals, perfect for weekend cooking and terrific weeknight eating!

 Thanks for PINNING!

-- 1/4 of a large onion, grated (use a large box grater)
+- ¼ large onion grated (using a large box grater)